kev-rs/kev-rcl/README.md

 # Rest Client Library

-This is a rest client library for the pokemon rest api.
+Hi guys, I'm just a beginner, and this is the first library I create, it's a rest client library for the pokemon rest api using a JavaScript Proxy.
 It was built in typescript so it's completely type safety.
+You can collaborate on the project if you want.
+Leet me see your feedback :)

 ## Example
 ```